Author: Jennifer Weingarten

 Development of the number of foreign students worldwide

 Especially Europe plays an important role in this development of internationalisation.
 From 2000 to 2009 the number of international students in the Europe raised by over 82%.
 That is considerably more than for example in the US, where the growth was just around 49%.
 It seems that more and more students within, but also outside of Europe choose to study abroad there.
 In contrast, the share of international students choosing the US as their destination dropped from 23% to 18%.
 No wonder that there are three European countries among those with the highest percentage of international students.
 In those countries, more than 10% of the enrolments are made by international students:

 However, nowadays you do not have to go to an English-speaking country in order to study in English!
 Many European countries offer English programmes in order to attract foreign students and overcome the disadvantages towards English-speaking countries.
-Especially the Nordic countries Denmark, Finland and Sweden as well as the Netherlands offer a wide variety of programmes in English language.
-All-over there are for example more than 15,000 Masters programmes taught in English nowadays.
+Especially the Nordic countries Denmark, Finland and Sweden, as well as the Netherlands offer a wide variety of programmes in English language.

 Use of English in higher education of the OECD member countries